All I Fuckin' Know

 All I Fuckin' Know (titled All I "$%*#@*#" Know on the cover) is the second compilation album and seventh album overall by comedian/singer, Eddie Murphy.
 The album was released on April 28, 1998, for Sony Records and was produced by Eddie Murphy.
 All I Fuckin' Know contained both stand-up comedy sketches and songs that Murphy recorded in the 1980s.

 Track listing

+All tracks by Eddie Murphy, except where noted.